 And thus do We deliver the believers.
 (21:88)

 This is essential.
 Dhu n-Nun does not appear here as an exceptional biography but as a transferable law: constriction, purification of speech, recognition of one’s own wrong, then opening.
-In al-Anbiya’, Jonah becomes the Quranic figure of inner exit through tawhid pronounced at the bottom of the stranglehold.
+In al-Anbiya’, Jonah (peace be upon him) becomes the Quranic figure of inner exit through tawhid pronounced at the bottom of the stranglehold.

-In al-Anbiya’, Jonah is the prophet of constriction purified by tawhid.
+In al-Anbiya’, Jonah (peace be upon him) is the prophet of constriction purified by tawhid.

-3. In as-Saffat (37): salvation begins before the belly of the whale
+3. In as-Saffat (37): salvation is prepared before the belly of the fish

-If there is a surah where the Jonah narrative becomes developed, it is as-Saffat.
-But even here, the Quran does not narrate for narration’s sake.
-It establishes a deeper law: salvation did not begin inside the whale.
-It began before.
+If there is a surah where the Jonah (peace be upon him) narrative becomes developed, it is as-Saffat.
+But even here, the Quran does not develop for development’s sake.
+It establishes a deeper law: salvation does not begin only inside the fish.
+It is prepared before.

 ﴿وَإِنَّ يُونُسَ لَمِنَ الْمُرْسَلِينَ﴾